 Our lab has funded openings for students and postdocs of all levels – undergraduate, graduate (M.Sc. and PhD), junior or senior postdocs, with a background in biology, physics, engineering, or chemistry, who are interested to work on the physical biology of bacterial cell shape and growth.

-Our lab is supervising undergraduate and graduate students enrolled in the Departments of Microbiology, Infection and Immunity, and from the Department of Physics, and the Institut de génie biomédical.
+Our lab is supervising students enrolled (or considering to be enrolled) in the Departments of Microbiology, Infection and Immunity, the Department of Physics, and the Institut de génie biomédical.

 - Internships for Undergraduate Students in Physics or Biology

 - Master and PhD projects for students with a background in Biology or Physics

 We are seeking students with a background in physics, engineering, chemistry, or biology that bring a keen interest in quantitative interdisciplinary approaches.
 Experience in computational analysis, microscopy, cloning/synthetic biology, microfluidics, or instrumentation, is a plus.
 For an incomplete list of potential topics see here.

 - Postdoctoral position in Quantitative Phase Microscopy (QPM), microfluidics, and cell-envelope biology